FelixOnline/v2/content/articles/2012-5-24-felix-sexism-survey.md

 imported: true
 comments:
  - value: >
-     Please can this be fixed - link broken.,Survey was sadly lacking in female nudity/ bawdy anecdotes.
-Please try harder next time.,"women were first allowed into the union bar in 1972" <br> <br>WHAT?!?!?!,Women are allowed in the Union Bar?
-Really?
+     Please can this be fixed - link broken.,Please can this be fixed - link broken.,Please can this be fixed - link broken.,Please can this be fixed - link broken.,Please can this be fixed - link broken.,Survey was sadly lacking in female nudity/ bawdy anecdotes.
+Please try harder next time.,Survey was sadly lacking in female nudity/ bawdy anecdotes.
+Please try harder next time.,Survey was sadly lacking in female nudity/ bawdy anecdotes.
+Please try harder next time.,Survey was sadly lacking in female nudity/ bawdy anecdotes.
+Please try harder next time.,Survey was sadly lacking in female nudity/ bawdy anecdotes.
+Please try harder next time.,"women were first allowed into the union bar in 1972" <br> <br>WHAT?!?!?!,"women were first allowed into the union bar in 1972" <br> <br>WHAT?!?!?!,"women were first allowed into the union bar in 1972" <br> <br>WHAT?!?!?!,"women were first allowed into the union bar in 1972" <br> <br>WHAT?!?!?!,"women were first allowed into the union bar in 1972" <br> <br>WHAT?!?!?!,Women are allowed in the Union Bar?
+Re

 # Article Taxonomies
 categories: